apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 > 💡 This general style recommendation has been ironed out together with the Swift standard library, core team, the SSWG as well as members of the community.
 Please respect these recommendations when designing APIs such that all APIs are able to "feel the same" yielding a great user experience for our end users ❤️
 >
-> It is possible that the ongoing Swift Concurrency efforts, and "Task Local" values will resolve this explicit context passing problem, however until these arrive in the language, please adopt the "context is the last parameter" style as outlined here.
+> It is possible that the ongoing Swift Concurrency efforts and "Task Local" values will resolve this explicit context passing problem, however until these arrive in the language, please adopt the "context is the last parameter" style as outlined here.

 Propagating baggage context through your system is to be done explicitly, meaning as a parameter in function calls, following the "flow" of execution.